radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The application layer RADIUS protocol also offers some loop detection, e.g. using a Proxy-State attribute.
 However, these methods are not capable of reliably detecting and suppressing these attacks in every case and are outside the scope of this document.

-## Usage of null encryption cipher suites for debugging
+## Usage of NULL encryption cipher suites for debugging

-For debugging purposes, some TLS implementations offer cipher suites with NULL encryption, to allow inspection of the plaintext with packet sniffing tools.
+Some TLS 1.2 implementations offer cipher suites with NULL encryption, to allow inspection of the plaintext with packet sniffing tools.
 Since with RadSec the RADIUS shared secret is set to a static string ("radsec" for RADIUS/TLS, "radius/dtls" for RADIUS/DTLS), using a NULL encryption cipher suite will also result in complete disclosure of the whole RADIUS packet, including the encrypted RADIUS attributes, to any party eavesdropping on the conversation.
 Following the recommendations in {{RFC9325, Section 4.1}}, this specification forbids the usage of NULL encryption cipher suites for RadSec.